jsutixvdatascyj5/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, based on data-driven performance analysis.
 Remember, clarity and simplicity often lead to better long-term efficiency and scalability."

 This quote by computer scientist Donald Knuth emphasizes that over-concern with efficiency early in the development process can result in complex, hard-to-maintain code, which can cause more problems than it solves.
 It's a reminder to programmers to prioritize good design and readability before diving into optimizations.

+# 2024-01-11
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In software development, this translates to striving for simplicity in design and code.
+It means avoiding unnecessary complexity, writing clean and maintainable code, and using straightforward solutions where possible.
+This approach not only leads to more efficient and less buggy programs but also enhances collaboration among team members and future project scalability.
+Always remember that the best code is often the one that's easiest to understand and reason about.